shymega/ShamblerOS/README.md

 ## Feature outline:

-Worth noting: shyOS is **NOT** designed to be a `Unix-like`/POSIX operating system.
+Worth noting: shyOS is **NOT** designed to be a Unix-like/POSIX operating system.

 I (@shymega) am not intending to advertise shyOS as such.
-Consider shyOS to be a progressive experiment.
+Consider shyOS to be an experiment in the field of OS development.

 ### Core system.